Introduction

 a user-specified callback URL (webhook) where the user’s system is listening for HTTP

 requests.
-The user’s system must respond with a 200 OK
+The user’s system must respond with a 200 OK (or similar) HTTP response, or

 we will try to resend the callback.